 1 year for advanced standing students, 2 years for traditional students.

 - Have a baccalaureate degree from a regionally accredited college or university (no exceptions).

 - Be in good standing at the institution of higher learning last attended (if applicable).

-- Complete the College of Social Work application and personal statement.
+- Complete the College of Social Work application.

 - Provide the College of Social Work with three references, professional and academic.

 - Submit a current resume.

 - Present evidence of a grade point average of at least 3.00 for all hours earned past their first 60 semester hours or 90 quarter hours for the baccalaureate degree OR an earned graduate degree from a regionally accredited U.S. institution or a comparable degree from an international institution.

 - Have a liberal arts foundation, demonstrated by a liberal arts degree or 36 hours of course work in the 18 | MSW following curriculum areas: Area I: Mathematics (6 hours) Area II: English (6 hours) Area III: History/ Social Sciences (6-12 hours) Area IV: Humanities/ Fine Arts (5-11 hours) Area V: Natural Science (7 hours) All offers of admission are conditional upon the completion of these prerequisites.

 - Evidence of paid social services work or volunteer experience may strengthen one’s application.

-standing MSW applicants must have earned a BSW from a CSWE accredited
+- Advanced standing MSW applicants must have earned a BSW from a CSWE accredited institution.